zalyoung/gitlab-handbook/content/handbook/people-group/directly-responsible-individuals.md

 {{< youtube "jdN5mj5ieLk?start=1775" >}}

-As part of a Harvard Business School case study [interview](https://youtu.be/jdN5mj5ieLk) (shown above), GitLab co-founder and CEO Sid Sijbrandij spoke with Professor Prithwiraj Choudhury on various elements of GitLab's all-remote structure, including a question on DRIs.
+As part of a Harvard Business School case study [interview](https://youtu.be/jdN5mj5ieLk) (shown above), GitLab co-founder Sid Sijbrandij spoke with Professor Prithwiraj Choudhury on various elements of GitLab's all-remote structure, including a question on DRIs.

 > How do we get the best of consensus organizations?
 When we're about to make a decision, we [tell everyone]({{< ref "communication" >}}).
 Everyone can give input.
 >